gogetdata/ggd-recipes/docs/source/index.rst

 Data access and management
 --------------------------

 Finally, and most importantly, is the ability to access and manage the data on your local system.
-This is the main purpose of the command line interface \(CLI\) for ggd.
+This is the main purpose of the command line interface (CLI) for ggd.
 Simply, ggd CLI provides tools for installing data packages on your local system, but more importantly, tools for access and use on your system.
-For more information about the CLI tools see :ref:`GGD CLI <CLI>`.
+For more information about the CLI tools see :ref:`GGD CLI <ggd_cli_page>`.

 .. image:: Data_managment.png